Tips for Chinese Pronunciation

 Mandarin Pronunciation Table

 All Mandarin sounds (syllables) are listed in this pronunciation table.
-Click on Pinyin to learn and improve your Mandarin pronunciation.
+Click from A to Z to find all syllables and listen to the pronunciation.